-April 12th is International Day for Street Children all around the world!
+April 12th was International Day for Street Children all around the world!
 Initiated by the Consortium for Street Children, a global alliance acting as the voice for street children, it ensures their rights to services, resources, care and opportunities.

 This year’s theme centres around what makes street-connected children feel like they “belong” in their communities, countries and cultures.